 };

-When a customer disputes a charge or a regulator asks why an application was denied, "the AI decided" is not an acceptable answer.
-You need a full trace: the input data, the rule version that was active, the specific rule that matched, and the output it produced.
+When a customer disputes a charge or a regulator asks why an application was denied, "the AI decided" is not a defense.
+The trail has to be explicit: input data, the rule version that was active, the specific rule that matched, the output it produced.

-This is where business-rules-as-code pays for itself beyond accuracy.
-Every rule evaluation produces an audit record that a human can read, verify, and defend.
-The rule engine does not have a "mood" — it applied rule version 2026.03.15, row 7, which maps enterprise accounts with annual spend above $500K in the NA region to a 25% discount with net-60 terms.
+This is where rules-as-code pays for itself past accuracy.
+Every evaluation produces an audit record a human can read, verify, and stand behind.
+The rule engine does not have a mood.
+It applied rule version 2026.03.15, row 7, which maps enterprise accounts above $500K annual spend in the NA region to a 25% discount with net-60 terms.
+That sentence is the artifact.
+It is also the deposition exhibit.

 Store rules in Git.
-Treat every rule change like a code change — pull request, review by the domain owner, automated tests, and deployment through CI/CD.
-When rules live in a database or a UI without version control, you lose the ability to answer "what were the rules on March 3rd when this decision was made?"
+Treat every rule change like a code change — pull request, domain-owner review, automated tests, deployment through CI/CD.
+Rules that live in a database or a UI without version control destroy your ability to answer the question "what were the rules on March 3rd, when this decision was made."
+That question is the entire point of the audit trail.

-The best implementations tag each AI response with the rule version hash that was active during evaluation.
-If the rules have changed since, the system can flag the response as potentially stale — a pattern that becomes critical for long-running conversations where a pricing update might happen mid-session.
+The stronger implementations tag every agent response with the rule-version hash that was active during evaluation.
+If the rules have moved since, the system can flag the response as potentially stale — a pattern that becomes load-bearing for long-running conversations where a pricing update lands mid-session.

 - ✓